SV-ZeroOne/Hacking_Write-ups/vh_rickdiculouslyeasy.md

 ![Ricks Safe](/Images/vh_rickdiculous_ricks_safe.jpg)

 While we could reverse engineer the binary file with [ghidra](https://ghidra-sre.org/) to view the assembly and source code, this would take some time.
-Instead just run the binary safe file and supply the previous flag value of **131333** to reveal another flag and a clue for Ricks password.
+Instead just run the binary safe file and supply the previous flag value of **131333**  as an argument to reveal another flag and a clue for Ricks password.
 > FLAG{And Awwwaaaaayyyy we Go!} - 20 Points

 The clue is that his password contains 1 uppercase character, 1 digit and 1 word in his old bands name which is **"The Flesh Curtains"**.